 Just pour a cup of baking soda in with the wash and your clothes will come out even brighter and cleaner!

-Stainless steel appliances seem to be stained with fingerprints constantly.
-But to give them a good, clean shine, all you need is a microfiber cloth (or just a soft cloth) and some rubbing alcohol!
+Stainless steel appliances seem to get stained with fingerprints constantly.
+To give them a good, clean shine, all you need is a microfiber cloth (or just a soft cloth) and some rubbing alcohol!

 If you really want to get your stainless steel super clean, you can use a few drops of olive oil!
 Check out this video to see how it works.

 - Use dish soap and water to clean the surface, dry any wet spots, and use a few drops of baby or mineral oil on a second cloth to make it shine.

 - Spray WD-40 on the appliance and then wipe away with a soft cloth.

 Cleaning the bathroom is not how most people want to spend their day, but it has to be done!
 The good news is there’s an easy way to remove soap scum and grime that’s building up inside the shower.

 Fill a dish wand with half vinegar and half dish soap, and then get to scrubbing!
 You can also use an old sponge or toothbrush and just dip it into a cup of the same solution.

 Baking soda can help remove any lingering smells and break up any stains on the fabric.

 First, brush off the surface of the couch, then sprinkle baking soda on the area you want to clean.
 Just let it sit for about 20 minutes, then vacuum it up using the brush attachment.